doakey3/Subsimport/README.rst

 3. Go to File > User Preferences > Addons
 4. Click "Install From File" and navigate to the downloaded release
 5. Check the box next to "Subsimport"

+You will see the user interface on the right side of the sequencer.

 Usage
 =====